Foreign relations of Qatar: Multilateral relations

 Sheikh Hamad bin Khalifa Al Thani, the emir of Qatar from 1995 to 2013, helped establish Qatar's reputation as an influential player in Middle East politics.
 The first major move in this regard was the founding of Al Jazeera, a state-owned news media company.

 Qatar has also cultivated close relationships with Western powers, particularly the United States and the United Kingdom.
 Al Udeid Air Base hosts American and British air forces.
 Qatar has invested extensively in London real estate, and the country has also made donations to prominent research centers in the United States.
 At the same time, Qatar maintains ties to Western adversaries, including Iran, Hamas, the Muslim Brotherhood, and extremist elements in Syria.
-Although according to a report by the economist in December 2021, Qatar has modified its anti-Islamist policies and demanded Brotherhood activists to leave from the nation.
+Although according to a report by The Economist in December 2021, Qatar has modified its anti-Islamist policies and demanded Brotherhood activists leave.

-Qatar has a population of around 1.8 million people, however only 280,000 of these are citizens.
-The vast majority of the population are migrant labourers who suffer severe human rights abuses including unfit living conditions, abuse by employers, and seizure of passports and other immigration documents.
-These human rights abuses have caused tensions between Qatar and liberal western democracies.
+In an attempt to quell the mounting criticism, Qatar announced sweeping labour reforms in 2019.
+This included ending kafala, the system that made it illegal for migrant workers to change jobs or leave the country without their employer's permission, effectively trapping workers who were being exploited and abused.
+Other reforms included the first minimum wage for migrant workers in the region and harsher penalties for companies that did not comply with the new labour laws.
+When they came into force in September 2020, the reforms were met with wide acclaim.
+Fifa called them groundbreaking.
+The UN said they marked a new era.
+An international trade union referred to them as a game changer.

 It is also one of the few countries in which citizens do not have to pay any taxes.

-On October 16, 2019, the Council of Ministers of the State of Qatar unanimously endorsed end to such practice in the country by abolishment of the Kafala system.
-On 20 March 2021, Qatar's new non-discriminatory minimum wage law that guaranteed the same minimum wage for all workers, all nationalities, all sectors including the domestic workers, came into force.
-The law also ensured a minimum monthly wage of QAR1,000 ($275) and minimum allowances for food (QAR300) and housing (QAR500) to the workers.
+On 16 October 2019, the Council of Ministers of the State of Qatar unanimously endorsed end to such practice in the country by abolishment of the Kafala system.

-Qatar buys influence in Western countries through investments and donations.
-For example, the country has made large donations to the prominent Washington-based think tank the Brookings Institution, purchased British retailer Harrods, and donated $1 million to the Clinton Foundation while Hillary Clinton was U.S. Secretary of State.
 Qatar is a strategic ally of China, with relationship between the two countries growing stronger.
 Qatar is a member of Organisation of Islamic Cooperation, Gulf Cooperation Council, OPEC and the Council of Arab Economic Unity.